james-frendo-jf/Portfolio/index.md

 ---

 # Hello, I'm Your James Frendo 👋
-Here under are the usual links.
+Here under are the usual links!

 - [About Me](about.html)
 - [Projects](projects.html)